Over the past decades, healthcare has experienced an explosion of innovations that are designed to improve the quality of life.

 47% of the healthcare organizations are using predictive analytics in their healthcare operations, wherein 57 % believe that predictive analytics will save the organization’s cost incurred annually by 25% in the coming years, according to a recent report by the Society of Actuaries.

 Predictive analytics is widely used to predict if a change will help them reduce risks, improve operations, and increase revenue.
-Predictive analytics provides answers to the following question, “What predictions will occur based on the current data, and how the outcome can be changed?”
+AI in video analytics provides answers to the following question, “What predictions will occur based on the current data, and how the outcome can be changed?”

 Creating a new wave of innovation in the healthcare business, it can transform the whole landscape harnessing big data and implementing the right infrastructure to generate actionable insights.